georgemccrae/capstone-project/README.md

 * ‘artist familiarity’
 * 'peak chart position'
 * ‘time since first charting’
-* 'percentage of genre dominance'
+* 'percentage of genre dominance' - this had no impact on predicting popularity

 After engineering the all-important new features, my highest cross-validated score of 0.68, a huge increase.

-INSERT PHOTO FROM PRESENTATION
+INSERT SLIDE FROM PRESENTATION

-genre classifcation method is not accurate, genre had no impact on the pop model

 AMAZING PLOT IN CODE AND SCREENSHOT

 ## EDA